RazrFalcon/notes-on-svg-parsing/src/isolated-groups.md

 <img src="images/group-opacity-2.png" width="200"/>
 </p>

-Funnily enough, this is exactly what QtSVG does.
+Funnily enough, this is exactly what QtSvg does.
 It doesn't support isolation.
 Probably for performance reasons.

 <br>